 Carving a whole bird is easy if you have a sharp knife, and it’s just like carving a turkey.
 First, cut off the thighs and leg quarters at the thigh joint where it meets the breast.
 Then cut the thighs and legs apart at the joint that separates them.

-Next, cut the breast meat off by placing your knife in the middle of the chicken at the breastbone and sliding it down at an angle as close to the bone as possible.
-Then cut the breast meat into thick slices and cut off the wings at the joint where they are attached to the chicken.
+Next, cut the breast meat off by placing your knife in the middle of the bird at the breastbone and sliding it down at an angle as close to the bone as possible.
+Then cut the breast meat into thick slices and cut off the wings at the joint where they are attached.
 Repeat on the other side.

 Be sure to save the carcass to make Homemade Chicken Stock.